-The Central Valley Water Board has determined that the Project, when implemented in accordance with the MMRP and the conditions in this Order, will not result in any significant adverse water quality or supply impacts.
-(California Code of Regulations, title 14, section 15096, subd. (h).)
-The Central Valley Water Board will file a NOD with the SCH within five (5) working days from the issuance of this Order.
-(California Code of Regulations, title 14, section 15096, subd. (i).)
+The Central Valley Water Board has determined that the Project, when implemented in accordance with the MMRP and the conditions in this Order, will not result in any significant adverse water resource impacts.
+(California Code of Regulations, title 14, section 15096, subd (h).)
 (This page intentionally left blank)